toperri/camerawork/README.md

-# camerawork
+# camerawork (ALPHA)

 Simulate FNF's camera movements within CSS/JS.
 The file is really lightweight and can be customized to implement more beat-like zooming.
+Right now it only supports scaling that's FNF-like but i'll expand it more in the future!

 # License